quiltedhills/htfc3-kubejs_patches/README.md

 • Removed Cocoa Beans and added Palm Seeds to sand sieving loot tables <br/>

 • Added tooltips to Nightshade and Stinky Soup mentioning their toxicity <br/>
+• Added a bit of information regarding silkworm spread to Silkworm-related items and blocks <br/>
 • Hidden the instant barrel cooling recipes to reduce clutter <br/>
 • Made it impossible to place a String Mesh onto a Create Sifter to help lower confusion <br/>